basetime/bldr-sfmc/README.md

 Items listed below identify the projected roadmap for the BLDR project.
 Implementation of these items are not set in stone or promised.

 -   Support for creating new sql and script activities for Automation Studio
--   Project initiation command so bldr projects do not need to start with cloned assets
--   Initial package command
-    -   Gather all cloned assets into a serialized JSON object with valid API payloads
--   Identify dependencies across all asset types and add dependency definitions to serialized JSON
--   Deploy all dependencies and assets to SFMC
 -   User Interface/Web Application
     -   Database of community packages
         -   Register packages to be searchable